 An Easter version of my easy-to-make rocky road recipe featuring Cadbury creme eggs.

-After sharing my take on a traditional rocky road recipe last year, followed by a snowy version over Christmas, I thought it would be fun to make an Easter variety.
+After sharing my take on a traditional rocky road recipe, followed by a snowy version over Christmas, I thought it would be fun to make an Easter variety.
 Frankly that meant it had to include Cadbury creme eggs.
 Is there anyone out there who doesn’t like creme eggs?!